ALBERTOGUER/BLOG_NOTAS/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, run:
+### `npm i`
+to install all dependencies and to start just run:
 ### `npm start`